TanStack/query/docs/src/pages/reference/useInfiniteQuery.md

 - `fetchNextPage: (options?: FetchNextPageOptions) => Promise<UseInfiniteQueryResult>`
   - This function allows you to fetch the next "page" of results.
   - `options.pageParam: unknown` allows you to manually specify a page param instead of using `getNextPageParam`.
+  - `options.cancelRefetch: boolean` if set to `true`, calling `fetchNextPage` repeatedly will invoke `fetchPage` every time, whether the previous invocation has resolved or not.
+Also, the result from previous invocations will be ignored.
+If set to `false`, calling `fetchNextPage` repeatedly won't have any effect until the first invocation has resolved.
+Default is `true`.
 - `fetchPreviousPage: (options?: FetchPreviousPageOptions) => Promise<UseInfiniteQueryResult>`
   - This function allows you to fetch the previous "page" of results.
   - `options.pageParam: unknown` allows you to manually specify a page param instead of using `getPreviousPageParam`.
+  - `options.cancelRefetch: boolean` same as for `fetchNextPage`.
 - `hasNextPage: boolean`
   - This will be `true` if there is a next page to be fetched (known via the `getNextPageParam` option).
 - `hasPreviousPage: boolean`